mrossini-ethz/parseq/README.md

 (defrule bar () 'bar)
 (defrule foobar () (and foo bar))
 ```
-The first argument to `defrule` is the nonterminal symbol that the rule represents.
+The first argument to `(defrule ...)` is the nonterminal symbol that the rule represents.
 These symbols use a different namespace from everything else.
 The second argument is a list of arguments that the rule takes (none in this example).
-The third argument specifies how the nonterminal symbol should be parsed.
+The third argument specifies the definition of the nonterminal symbol.
 In this example, the nonterminal `foo` requires the parsing of the lisp symbol `foo`.
 The rule `foobar` combines the two rules `foo` and `bar` to match the list `(foo bar)`, the vector `#(foo bar)` or the string `"FOOBAR"`.
 The above example could alternatively be stated as